lccmorales/basicProjectDashboard/README.md

 # basicProjectDashboard
-Basic Dashboard for your local projects
+Basic Dashboard for your local projects, That's all !!!